utkarshdbodake/MessageBoard/README.md

     curl -X GET http://localhost:5000/message-board/api/v1/public/messages?pageSize=5&direction=forward&timeCursor=1492313318225
     ```
 - Why bother with **pagination**? --> For limited messages it would be fine.
 But as the messages grow on our public board, it would not make sense to send hundreds or thoudsands of messages, this would in turn **slow the response time** of our HTTP endpoint and also **consume lot of client memory**.
 - Why cursor is used as **timestamp** instead of **messageId**? --> Well we could have exploited the Mongo ObjectID as it is sorted with time.
-But we want out application code to be agnostic with the DB which we are using.
+But we want our application code to be agnostic with the DB which we are using.
 If in future, we tend to migrate to some other DB, we would get into trouble.
 That's why cursor is based upon **timestamp**.
 - Known limitations:
     ```sh
     1. As our number of concurrent users grow, we would be having multiple concurrent messages per second.